Laurie Throness

 Laurie Throness (born 1958) is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2013 provincial election.
 He represented the electoral district of Chilliwack-Kent as a member of the British Columbia Liberal Party.
 After making controversial remarks regarding the NDP's free contraception plan, he resigned from the BC Liberal Party caucus on October 15, 2020.
 He ran as an independent candidate in the 2020 BC general election.
 Before becoming a politician, Throness earned a place at the University of Cambridge where he studied for a PhD in history.
 After Cambridge, he went on to publish a book in 2008 on the theological origins of the Penitentiary Act 1779.

 Throness was previously the party's candidate in the electoral district of Chilliwack-Hope in a by-election in 2012, following the resignation of Barry Penner, but was defeated by Gwen O'Mahony of the New Democrats.
 He defeated O'Mahony in the 2013 general election, capturing 49.15% of votes cast compared to her 36.01% share of the vote.
 The BC Conservative candidate received 10.77% of the votes, and the Green Party candidate received 4.07%.

 In government, he served as the Parliamentary Secretary for Corrections and in Opposition he served as the Official Opposition Critic for Children and Family Development.

-He was elected to the Chilliwack School Board in 2025 via a by-election.
+He was elected to the board of Chilliwack School District in 2025 via a by-election.